zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

 Three Google SSO modules have been moved from the `portal-security-sso` project to a new project named `portal-security-sso-google`.
-Same applies to the settings module, now named `portal-settings-authentication-google`.
-Those new projects are deprecated and available to download from Liferay Marketplace.
+Similarly, the settings module (`portal-settings-authentication-google-web`) was moved from the `portal-settings` project to a new project named `portal-settings-authentication-google`.
+These new projects are deprecated and available to download from Liferay Marketplace.

 #### Who is affected?